samrocketman/cloneable/README.md

                           repositories.
   -d, --debug           Prints out stack traces.
   -h, --help            Show this help message and exit.
+  -m, --match-topics=<matchAnyTopic>
+                        Require all repositories to have one of the listed topics.  -m can be specified multiple times.
   -o, --owner=<owner>   GitHub account or organization for querying a list of
                           projects.
   -t, --github-token=<token>